-Impact and measuring your adapted program's success.
+Impact and measuring your adapted sales incentive program's success.

-The best way to gauge the success of these alternative events is the “afterglow.”
+The best way to gauge the success of these alternative events and recognition programs is the “afterglow.”
 As Teri mentioned, it’s all about how you make people feel.
 The buzz factor of how much everyone is talking about their experience, the memories, and feedback on cultural alignment are the true indications of an event's success.
 And not only do successful programs benefit your team’s engagement, but ultimately, it leads to long term impact on revenue.

-Blueboard partners with companies making the shift to individual group travel incentives by showcasing valuable program data in our Admin Tools suite.
+Blueboard partners with companies making the shift to individual travel incentives from group travel incentives by showcasing valuable program data in our Admin Tools suite.
 We offer a post-experience feedback survey to every recipient to capture both qualitative and quantitative feedback and anecdotes, and offer real-time utilization data to prove how your program is being adopted.

 Make the switch to individual experiences in 2021.